Study of Training Dynamics for Memory-Constrained Fine-Tuning: Experiments

 \textbf{Layer Gradient Norm Distribution.} Next, we examine Proposition~\ref{prop:layers}, which posits that the same network produces consistent layer gradient norm topologies across different downstream tasks.
 We define "layer topology" as a vector containing the cumulative gradient norm of each layer across all training epochs.
 To quantify similarity between topologies, we compute Spearman correlation coefficients between all possible pairs of fine-tuning runs across our seven downstream datasets, using three random seeds per dataset.
-This yields a comprehensive $21\times 21$ correlation matrix for each network architecture, as visualized in Fig.~\ref{fig:layer_sim}.
-The results provide strong empirical support for our proposition—even in the worst-case comparison between the most dissimilar dataset pairs, the correlation coefficient never falls below 0.8 across any of our three network architectures.
+This yields a comprehensive $21\times 21$ correlation matrix for each network architecture, as visualized in Fig.~\ref{fig:subimLayer_sim_mbv2} with MobileNetV2.
+The results provide strong empirical support for our proposition—even in the worst-case comparison between the most dissimilar dataset pairs, the correlation coefficient never falls below $0.8$.
 This remarkably high correlation confirms that layer-level gradient importance rankings remain largely invariant across diverse downstream tasks, validating our approach of pre-selecting layers based solely on architectural considerations.\\ \textbf{Channel Gradient Norm Distribution.} We now validate Proposition~\ref{prop:channels}, which addresses gradient behavior at the channel level.
 Using methodology parallel to our layer analysis, we construct vectors where each element represents the cumulative gradient norm of a specific channel across all training epochs.
 This yields a high-dimensional representation of channel importance for each fine-tuning experiment.
-To assess whether these channel importance distributions differ significantly between tasks, we employ Student's t-test for pairwise comparisons, with results visualized in Fig.~\ref{fig:channel_t-test}.
+To assess whether these channel importance distributions differ significantly between tasks, we employ Student's T-test for pairwise comparisons, with results visualized in Fig.~\ref{fig:subimChannel_t-test_mbv2}.
 The analysis reveals a striking pattern: p-values for all inter-dataset comparisons are effectively zero, strongly rejecting the null hypothesis that channel gradient distributions from different datasets share the same mean values.
 This confirms our proposition that channel-level gradient importance patterns are fundamentally task-dependent and cannot be predetermined offline without access to the target dataset.
 Notably, the diagonal blocks in our visualization—representing comparisons between different random seeds for the same dataset—mostly feature non-zero p-values.
-This secondary finding indicates that while channel importance varies dramatically between tasks, it retains some consistency across different initializations for the same task.\\ We showcase similar patterns in Sec.~\ref{sec:trans_arch} of the appendix, for both layers and channels with transformer architectures.
+This secondary finding indicates that while channel importance varies dramatically between tasks, it retains some consistency across different initializations for the same task.\\ Results for other CNN architectures and transformers architectures show similar patterns (see Sec.~\ref{sec:prop_val_missing_CNN} and Sec.~\ref{sec:trans_arch} of the appendix).